-- 3. Cost Recovery Period and Method - a) For each Service Classification group subject to the Revenue Decoupling Mechanism: - (1) The difference between actual booked Delivery Service Revenues and approved Delivery Service Revenues will be reviewed monthly and accrued for refund to or recovery from the applicable Service Classification groups. - (2) After September 30th of each year, the cumulative revenue variance as of September 30th will be identified for each of the four participating Service Classification groups, and the refund or surcharge amount that is due to or from each of the four participating Service Classification groups will be calculated. - (3) For the calendar year beginning on January 1st, 2017 and each subsequent calendar year, the revenue variance estimated through December 31st of the coming year will be calculated and included in the refund or surcharge amount applied to the participating Service Classification groups. - a.
-The revenue variance for the coming year will be calculated based on the actual variance from the prior twelve (12) months at the time the Revenue Decoupling Mechanism is calculated. - b.
-In the event of a change to the Delivery Rates based on the implementation of a new sales forecast, which would mitigate the unknown variance in the coming year, subparagraph J.3.a).(3) may be fully or partially suspended as determined by the Authority. - (4) Any revenue variance associated with the actual booked Delivery Service Revenues of the non-participating customer load as noted in Section VII.
-J.2.f) and any revenue variance associated with actual booked revenues from low income discounts will be allocated proportionately to the four Service Classification groups participating in the Revenue Decoupling Mechanism based upon the actual booked Delivery Service Revenue for each Service Classification group during the twelve (12) months ending September 30th. - (5) The refund or surcharge amount for each Service Classification group will be divided by the forecasted Delivery Service Revenues for each Service Classification group for the upcoming calendar year to develop the percentage of Delivery Service Revenues for each Service Classification group. - (6) Beginning in 2017, the surcharges or refunds percentages will be applied, to the Delivery Service charges associated with each customer in the four participating Service Classification groups, for the 12-month periods beginning January 1st of each calendar year.
+3. Cost Recovery Period and Method

+For each Service Classification Group subject to the Revenue Decoupling Mechanism:

+- a) The difference between actual booked Delivery Service Revenues and approved Delivery Service Revenues will be reviewed monthly and accrued for refund to or recovery from the applicable Service Classification Groups. - b) After September 30th of each year, the cumulative revenue variance as of September 30th will be identified for each of the four participating Service Classification Groups, and the refund or surcharge amount that is due to or from each of the four participating Service Classification Groups will be calculated. - c) For the calendar year beginning on January 1st, 2017 and each subsequent calendar year, the revenue variance estimated through December 31st of the coming year will be calculated and included in the refund or surcharge amount applied to the participating Service Classification Groups. - (1) The revenue variance for the coming year will be calculated based on the actual variance from the prior twelve (12) months at the time the Revenue Decoupling Mechanism is calculated. - (2) In the event of a change to the Delivery Rates based on the implementation of a new sales forecast, which would mitigate the unknown variance in the coming year, subparagraph J.3.a).(3) may be fully or partially suspended as determined by the Authority. - d) Any revenue variance associated with the actual booked Delivery Service Revenues of the non-participating customer load as noted in Section VII.
+J.2.f) and any revenue variance associated with actual booked revenues from low income discounts will be allocated proportionately to the four Service Classification Groups participating in the Revenue Decoupling Mechanism based upon the actual booked Delivery Service Revenue for each Service Classification Group during the twelve (12) months ending September 30th. - e) The refund or surcharge amount for each Service Classification Group will be divided by the forecasted Delivery Service Revenues for each Service Classification Group for the upcoming calendar year to develop the percentage of Delivery Service Revenues for each Service Classification Group. - f) Beginning in 2017, the surcharges or refunds percentages will be applied, to the Delivery Service charges associated with each customer in the four participating Service Classification Groups, for the 12-month periods beginning January 1st of each calendar year.